mcg/couchdb-solr2/README.md

         <maxTime>30000</maxTime>
     </autoCommit>

+It should also be noted that CouchDB-Solr2 currently makes no attempt to optimize the Solr index.

-Install an AMQP message broker.
-This code was tested with [RabbitMQ][rabbitmq].
+Next, install an AMQP message broker.
+CouchDB-Solr2 is tested with RabbitMQ.

 Ensure that you have setuptools and then install CouchDB-Solr2.

     # python setup.py install

-There are two INI files in the distribution which configure the CouchDB-Solr2 AMQP clients.
-Copy these to somewhere permanent and edit if necessary.

 CouchDB-Solr2 has three commands: